hannah-be/the-fourth-R/README.md

 - Your app will have authorisation (users have restrictions on what they can see and edit).
 - Your app will have an admin dashboard for the admin user to administrate the site.

+I set up my users through Devise and then considered a number of different methods to create the database models for the Owner and Repairer, including Single Table Inheritance, Polymorphism, and multiple Devise models.
+The simplest solution was a single User, with a Profile for all users, and then a table for Repairer attributes when relevant.

 ## Deployment
 The application has been deployed to Heroku: ................[insert URL]